 Whether you buy high-performance tools depends on your specific use case.
-If you’re looking for the most powerful tool possible, then it’s worth investing in a high-performance version of the tool.
+If you’re looking for the most powerful tool possible, it’s worth investing in a high-performance version.

 However, for longer runtime, without too much compromise on overall tool performance, you’re better off with the regular brushless version of the tool.

-If you’re looking at getting a tool from the Ryobi One+ HP range, why not pair it with a Badaptor?
-A Badaptor allows you to power any tool in the Ryobi One+ range using your current 18V battery from DeWalt, Makita, Milwaukee, Bosch Professional, Ridgid, or AEG.
+If you’re looking at getting a tool from the many high-performance tool ranges, why not pair it with a Badaptor?
+A Badaptor allows you to power any 18V tool from the DeWalt, Makita, Milwaukee and Ryobi ranges using your current 18V battery.
 Visit badaptor.com to get yours today.